Superflux 4 Chip LEDs

 Yellow: 1000-1500

 How exactly do you wire these?
-Where and what resistor(s) are necessary? - by mike (Dover, PA)
+Where and what resistor(s) are necessary? - by Mike (Dover, PA)

 There's 2 positive and 2 negative leads on each LED.